dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 Moving from dbt Core to dbt Cloud streamlines analytics engineering workflows by allowing teams to develop, test, deploy, and explore data products using a single, fully managed software service.

 dbt Cloud is the fastest and most reliable way to deploy dbt.
-Develop, test, deploy, and explore data products using a single, fully managed service.
+It enables you to develop, test, deploy, and explore data products using a single, fully managed service.
 It also supports:
 - The [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) or command line with [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) for development
 - [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl) for consistent metrics
 - Domain ownership of data with multi-project [dbt Mesh](/best-practices/how-we-mesh/mesh-1-intro) setups